BlueMap-Minecraft/BlueMap/README.md

 The plugins/mods automatically update your map as soon as something changes in your world, as well as rendering newly generated terrain and managing the render-tasks.

-The mod automatically updates your map as soon as something changes in your world, as well as rendering newly generated terrain and managing the render-tasks.

 Some features and some blocks are still missing.
 Especially some tile-entities will not render correctly/at all.
 See below for a list of what is planned for future releases.

 ![screenshot](https://bluecolored.de/paste/BlueMapScreenshot.jpg)